Brian Zahm

 Bio and Research Information

-Brian is an award-winning interdisciplinary artist whose work has been exhibited worldwide and locally at Chicago International Film Festival, Chicago Underground Film Festival, Reeling: The Chicago LGBTQ+ International Film Festival and Chicagoland Shorts: Volume 2.
-Riding the analog-to-digital wave for over thirty years, he works in narrative, documentary and experimental filmmaking, performs and produces electronic music, indulges in photography and graphic design, and enjoys writing “fast-food” fiction.
-Having spent much of his career working in the commercial film and media industry, over the past several years his reputation has grown as a prolific outsider artist due to bold and diverse stylistic explorations with such films as "Photosynthesis," "Choc," "Monochromatic Dreams," "Stinger," "Catatonic," "(Just) Balloons," "Mugshot," "A.i.
-Movie," "Audition For Death," “Le Nu,” “Pleasant Valley Drive In” and "Signal."
-No matter what artistic direction, he strives to create a timeless, unforgettable experience through his work, this aim cemented with the experimental documentary feature “Headspace: The Sound of Life,” for which he was the writer, cinematographer and editor—the film called “visionary” by The New York Times.
+Brian is an award-winning interdisciplinary artist whose work has been exhibited worldwide and locally at Chicago International Film Festival, Chicago Underground Film Festival, Reeling: The Chicago LGBTQ+ International Film Festival, Chicagoland Shorts: Volume 2, Chicago Onscreen Movies in the Parks, and Peripheries Experimental Film & Video Festival.
+Riding the analog-to-digital wave for three decades, he works in narrative, documentary and experimental filmmaking, performs/produces electronic music, and indulges in photography and graphic design.
+Having spent much of his career working in the commercial film and media industry, over the past several years his reputation has grown as a prolific outsider artist due to bold and diverse stylistic explorations, continually striving for cinematic innovation.
+To do this he is continually cross-pollinating concepts and techniques from any number of disciplines to create a timeless, unforgettable experience, this aim cemented with the feature experimental documentary “Headspace: The Sound of Life,” for which he was the writer, cinematographer and editor—the film called “visionary” by The New York Times.
 He puts his career in education, and the opportunity to mentor students, above all else.
 A true career highlight was the unique opportunity to take his educational and professional production skills to Guyana, South America where he was tasked to help bring a narrative film industry to the country as part of a grant from Higher Education for Development (H.E.D.) and USAID, this project called The President’s Film Endowment.
 Over the course of four months, he taught all phases of cinema production to 180 students, ages 18-65, who had little-to-no film experience.
 With this newfound knowledge along with modest production equipment and resources, the students created eight short narrative films featuring Guyanese culture and formed a film collective known as CineGuyana.
 Ultimately these films went to film festivals worldwide and eventually were shown at The American Film Institute.
 At DePaul School of Cinematic Arts, his efforts have been focused on building the Experimental Film Program through a growing array of classes, designing the Experimental Film Minor, founding/producing D.E.F.
 Showcase (DePaul Experimental Film Showcase that happens annually at DePaul Art Museum), establishing the DePaul Experimental Film Club and helping his students exhibit work at film festivals and galleries worldwide.

 Research Area